dupgit/sauvegarde/docs/infrastructure.md

     | link       |
     --------------

 Buffer order has to be kept.
-In the SQLITE cache we can keep it in an explicit manner (by storing the order of the buffer of the checksum).
-In the programs (when we pass things into memory with C structure or into JSON formatted message) We keep buffer order in an implicit manner (by storing the ordered list of checksums of a file).
-Fields marked with '*' are primary keys.
+In the programs (when we pass things into memory with C structure or into JSON formatted message) we keep buffer order in an implicit manner (by storing the ordered list of checksums of a file).
+So we store every JSON buffer we should have sent to server into a simple table named buffers. file_id field marked with '*' is a primary key.

 SQLITE is not used with asynchronous mode (PRAGMA synchronous = OFF;).
 When asynchronous mode is used all reads to the database for records that has